Hall–Mills murder case

 Eleanor Reinhardt Mills (1888–1922) was the wife of James Mills, and one of the murder victims.

 Frances Noel Stevens Hall (1874–1942), widow of victim Edward Wheeler Hall and a defendant in the 1926 murder trial.

 A calling card of Reverend Edward Wheeler Hall was found at the Hall-Mills murders crime scene in 1922.

-The Hall–Mills murder case involved Edward Wheeler Hall, an Episcopal priest, and Eleanor Mills, a member of his choir with whom he was having an affair, both of whom were murdered on September 14, 1922, in New Brunswick, New Jersey, United States.
+The Hall–Mills murder case involved Edward Wheeler Hall, an Episcopal priest, and Eleanor Mills, a member of his choir with whom he was having an affair, both of whom were murdered on September 14, 1922, in Franklin Township, New Jersey, United States.
 Hall's wife and her brothers were accused of committing the murders, but were acquitted in a 1926 trial.
 In the history of journalism, the case is largely remembered for the vast, nationwide newspaper coverage it received, unusual for a local murder case at that time; it has been regarded as an early example of a media circus.
 It would take the Lindbergh kidnapping trial in the 1930s to eclipse the high profile of the Hall-Mills case.